Ezui0/projects/README.md

 # Local Installation
 If you already have RVC installed, then just download GUI.py and drop it in the root folder!
-If you need to install RVC, I recommend you check the [original repo](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI)
+If you need to install RVC,
-Or read this at least.

 I recommend you use a virtual environment